warehouse-fashions/software-engineer-exercise/README.md

 Most media is local, however some assets (brand logo) are remote, so for best results please maintain an internet connection while testing.

-I've added a few icons and UI on the main site, without functionality, but instead to demonstrate an example of Desktop and Mobile views and how UI may change.
+I've added a few icons and UI on the main site, without functionality, but instead to demonstrate an understanding of Desktop and Mobile views and how UI may change.
 I kept functionality out as this was not part of the breif and I was on a time limit.

+- [x] Re-useable code
+- [x] Responsive design
+- [x] Everything works

 ## Instructions: